ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-introduction.md

 - software development,
 - mathematics,
 - system scripting.

-These Python programming related sections are designed for beginners and professionals who want to learn Python programming language.
+These Python programming-related sections are designed for beginners and professionals who want to learn Python programming language.
 If you are in favor of videos, you may get started with this [Python for Absolute Beginners video](https://www.youtube.com/watch?v=11OYpBrhdyM).

 ## Why Python?

 It is a programming language that is very close to human language and because of that, it is easy to learn and use.
 Python is used by various industries and companies (including Google).
-It has been used to develop web applications, desktop applications, system administration, and machine learning libraries.
+It has been used to develop web applications, desktop applications, system administration, and Machine Learning libraries.
 Python is a highly embraced language in the data science and Machine Learning community.
 I hope this is enough to convince you to start learning Python.
 Python is eating the world and you are killing it before it eats you.

 ## Environment setup